0xdeadbeefJERKY/Office-DDE-Payloads/README.md

 # Office-DDE-Payloads

 ## Overview
-Collection of scripts and templates to generate Word documents embedded with the DDE, macro-less command execution technique described by [@_staaldraad](https://twitter.com/_staaldraad) and [@0x5A1F](https://twitter.com/Saif_Sherei) (blog post link in [References](#references) section below).
+Collection of scripts and templates to generate Word and Excel documents embedded with the DDE, macro-less command execution technique described by [@_staaldraad](https://twitter.com/_staaldraad) and [@0x5A1F](https://twitter.com/Saif_Sherei) (blog post link in [References](#references) section below).
 Intended for use during sanctioned red team engagements and/or phishing campaigns.

-Obfuscation and evasion techniques inspired by [@_staaldraad](https://twitter.com/_staaldraad) (blog post link in [References](#references) section below).
+Word DDE obfuscation and evasion techniques inspired by [@_staaldraad](https://twitter.com/_staaldraad) (blog post link in [References](#references) section below).

-## Usage
+**NOTE:** *Be sure to remove personal/identifying information from the documents before hosting and sending to target (e.g., by way of the File --> Inspect Document functionality).
+This has already been applied to the docs in 'templates', but it's always good practice to confirm.*

-Install dependencies:
+## Install Dependencies
     pip install -r requirements.txt

+## Usage (Excel)
-Insert a simple (unobfuscated) DDE command string into the payload document:
+Insert a simple (unobfuscated) DDE command string into the Excel payload document:

     python ddeword.py

+### Delivery
+By default, the user then has one standard methods of payload delivery, described below:

+1. Customize/Stylize the Excel payload document and send directly to the desired target(s).

+## Usage (Word)
+Insert a simple (unobfuscated) DDE command string into the Word payload document:

+    python ddeword.py

-Insert an obfuscated DDE command string by way of the {QUOTE} field code technique into the payload document:
+Insert an obfuscated DDE command string by way of the {QUOTE} field code technique into the Word payload document:

     python ddeword.py --obfuscate